Why Self Ordering Kiosks are Becoming the Secret Weapon for Successful Restaurants

 With increased order accuracy, your kitchen won’t be wasting time preparing an unordered item or incorrect dish.
 In turn, you won’t have to contend with angry customer complaints or negative online reviews.
 With self-ordering technology, you can ultimately make eating the cost of voids and discounts a thing of the past.

-Increased order accuracy is especially important for restaurants in the wake of COVID-19 because there are now fewer points of interaction with the customer.
+Increased order accuracy is especially important for restaurants these days because there are now fewer points of interaction with the customer.
 Since restaurants can no longer wow customers with the same level of hands-on dine-in service they used to, getting the food right has become the most important factor in providing a great customer experience.

 Self-ordering kiosks also help address the issue of productivity by giving restaurateurs the flexibility to move staff around.
 Front-of-house staff who used to take orders manually can now be reassigned to other tasks that increase sales and improve the customer experience.

 Not only does this kind of flexible staffing improve productivity, but it can also help to reduce your labor costs overall.
 Though self-ordering kiosks can’t (and shouldn’t) replace all restaurant workers, it might mean that you need fewer workers during busy shifts.
 And for restaurants operating on a tight budget, saving money on one or two workers could help to keep operating costs low enough to stay afloat.

 Self-serve technology offers anxious guests a comfortable way to grab a meal by giving them the power to order and pay for their food all by themselves.
 Whether the kiosk is placed at the front of your restaurant or directly on each table, a kiosk allows a customer to place their order and send those orders directly to the kitchen without an in-person interaction with staff.

 While it’s clear that kiosks offer many benefits for restaurants (and their customers), shopping for one isn’t as straightforward as it may seem.